-Please note: You are only required to commute to San Francisco and be present at ZSFG for Didactics on Wednesdays, and.the remainder of your work week will be spent at the TRUST Clinic in Alameda County.
-For those open to living in the East Bay, this might make the TRUST Clinic an appealing option.
+Please note: You are only required to commute to San Francisco and be present at ZSFG for didactics on Wednesdays, and the remainder of your work week will be spent at the Trust Clinic in downtown Oakland.
+For those open to living in the East Bay, this might make the Trust Clinic an appealing option.

 Contact: (510) 981-4100